pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

     assert result == domain_rooms
 ```

 The test is straightforward.
-First we mock the repository so that it provides a `list` method that returns the list of models we created above the test.
+First, we mock the repository so that it provides a `list` method that returns the list of models we created above the test.
 Then we initialise the use case with the repository and execute it, collecting the result.
 The first thing we check is that the repository method was called without any parameter, and the second is the effective correctness of the result.

-Calling the `list` method of the repository is an outgoing query action that the use case is supposed to perform, and according to the unit testing rules we should not test outgoing queries.
-We should however test how our system runs the outgoing query, that is the parameters used to run the query.
+Calling the `list` method of the repository is an outgoing query action that the use case is supposed to perform, and according to the unit testing rules, we should not test outgoing queries.
+We should, however, test how our system runs the outgoing query, that is the parameters used to run the query.

 Put the implementation of the use case in the `rentomatic/use_cases/room_list_use_case.py`